Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If you are printing from a website, look at your PRINT PROPERTIES to make sure that the "fit to page" box is not checked.
 This will come up in a box when you click the print command.
 If it is checked, then uncheck it.
 Another solution would be to click File, then Save as, and then save the file to your hard drive.
 Then click File, then print, and it will print it exactly the way it looks on your hard drive.

 Another thing you can do, is click the "preferences" button when your print screen pops up.
 Then click "effects" from the top row of choices.
-It should give you an option of increasing the size of the print from 100% to 110, 120, or whatever amount you put into the box.

 How can I print part of a web page without having to cut and paste to a Word document?